 Solo Travelers Meet More People

 If you’re a sociable type, solo travel is a great way to meet people.
 When I travel with friends or family, I tend to stick with them, only chatting and experiencing the world in our little bubble.
-If you are alone, you are more motivated to talk to others.
+Particularly if I am with a partner, I tend to close up in my shell and leave the interacting to them.
+If you are alone, you are more motivated (or forced) to talk to others.
 Really outgoing solo travelers will stay in hostels, shared AirBnB apartments or guesthouses with a convivial vibe.
 I have met far more people when I’ve been alone, because everyone becomes my travel partner, from waiters to hotel staff, to the lady sitting next to me at the bus stop complaining about the Italian transport system.

 Solo Travel is Productive

 If there is nobody else to consider in travel plans, solo travel can be incredibly productive.
 Sometimes I want to see things at an inhuman pace that nobody else would put up with.
 I don’t know many people who would like to sit with me in a cafe for two hours while I paint or write, or to scour a church and read every little detail about its history, that would be pretty boring.
 If I’m being creatively productive, I’m in my mind palace focusing on my thoughts and am terribly antisocial.
 Traveling alone, there is no need to worry about that, and the creativity process can flow freely.